maticnetwork/matic.js/docs/content/v3/docs/get-started.md

 ```

-After `POSClient` is initiated, we need to initiate required token type like - `erc20`, `erc721` etc.
+After `POSClient` is initiated, we need to initiate all the required token types like - `erc20`, `erc721` etc.

 Let's initiate `erc20` -